Double Jeopardy: To Be Black and Female: "The New World"

-The final part of the essay focuses on the new world in which Beal discusses male supremacy within the black liberation movement.
+The final part of the essay focuses on the new world in which Beal discusses male supremacy within the Black liberation movement.
 Beal discusses that Black people, especially Black men, have to take a closer look at what type of world they want to live in, and actively fight for it to be created.
 Once Black women are free from the bonds of oppression, freedom can be achieved for everyone.
 "Unless women in any enslaved nation are completely liberated, the change cannot be really called a liberation," she said.
 This type of liberation requires active participation from the Black community as whole, meaning Black men and women have to come together in order to gain liberation.
 The pamphlet discusses the need for the Black liberation movement to address the issues Black women face.
 "This will mean changing the traditional routines that we have established as a result of living in total corrupting society.
 It means changing how you relate to your wife, your husband, your parents and your coworkers," she explained.
 The essay discusses the need to eliminate all forms of oppressions within society and the importance of Black women to be at the forefront of the Black liberation movement.

 This pamphlet played an important role in the Black rights movement for women and Black feminist scholarship.
 Beal's essay also influenced Black feminist organizations such as the SNCC and TWWA.
-Beal influenced TWWA naming its newspaper Triple Jeopardy, and adopted an analysis of Black women's oppression through lenses of race, class and gender.
+Beal influenced TWWA naming its newspaper Triple Jeopardy, and adopted an analysis of Black women's oppression through lenses of race, class and gender.Not only did Beal influence these organizations, she also acted as the forefront for a plethora of future women's rights activists such as Audre Lorde, Barbara Smith, and Bell Hooks.
+These three figures are just some of the individuals that continued to fight for unique challenges faced by Black women.